ros-navigation/navigation2/doc/continuous_integration/circleci.md

 ### Testing

 For testing workspaces, the list of packages within the workspace are [tested in parallel](https://circleci.com/docs/2.0/parallelism-faster-jobs/) across the number of replicated containers for the given test job as denoted by the `parallelism` option.
 Here packages are split by anticipated test timing; the heuristic derived from the reported duration and classname of prior recent test results.
 The logs and results from the tests are then always [reported](https://circleci.com/docs/2.0/configuration-reference/#store_test_results) and uploaded.

-## Workspaces

-The rest of the high level commands serve as references to repeatedly define workspace specific commands, such as install, building and testing either the underlay or overlay workspace.
-Some points of note however include:

-* The CI cache for ccache is intentionally linked with the underlay rather than the overlay workspace
-  * so that consecutive commits to the same PR are more likely to retain a warm and recent ccache
-* CCache Stats is intentionally used to zero stats before building a workspace
-  * so the next consecutive run of the CCache Stats reflects only upon that given workspace
-* Restore workspace command intentionally sets the `build` parameter to `false`
-  * to avoid unnecessary duplication of the same workspace cache and build logs

 ## Code Coverage